Dubey-Quod/Design-Patterns-in-Swift/README.md

 # Design-Patterns-in-Swift
-This is my practise project to implement some important design patterns in Swift.
+This is my practice project to implement some important design patterns in Swift.